Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 commutes. $dK\theta$ is the difference between $\theta$ and the composition of the topmost pair of maps in diagram (\ref{cd}) applied to $\theta$, so this topmost pair of maps are inverse isomorphisms on the level of cohomology.
+As all our maps preserve $\rof^*\subset \ro^*$, the same holds with $\rhf^*$ replacing $\rh^*$.

 As the horizontal maps in diagram (\ref{cd}) are inverse isomorphisms, diagram (\ref{cd}) commutes, and combines with the outermost loop of diagram (\ref{cd1}) to give our required commutative diagram: